 Comprehensive ERP suites with integrated central databases provide greater access to historical data for review.
 Extensive reporting allows you to examine the history of any product, and assists you in identifying any possible faults its manufacturing.
 Modern ERP also contain better security measures against defective products being distributed, including requiring multiple signatures at several junctions before distribution and the ability to flag items.
 This helps in narrowing faulty medical devices that did not pass these checks.

-Modern ERP products like Enterprise Management (formerly known as Sage X3) have built-in functionality for managing tedious regulation compliance procedures.
+Modern ERP products like Sage X3 have built-in functionality for managing tedious regulation compliance procedures.
 They enable you to keep your production cycle and business streamlined, and alleviate manufacturing downtimes that can result from breaches of compliance.
-To read more about how Enterprise Management can help medical equipment manufacturers, check out this success story here.
+To read more about how X3 can help medical equipment manufacturers, check out this success story here.

 Want to know more?